mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ![image](../images/ratebeer-w8-4.png)

-In order to append the created beer to the list without doing a full page update, we need to modify the response in the create action of the `app/controllers/breweries_controller.rb` file.
+In order to append the created brewery to the list without doing a full page update, we need to modify the response in the create action of the `app/controllers/breweries_controller.rb` file.

 By adding the `format.turbo_stream` block, we specify that the response should be rendered as a Turbo Stream template with the action of appending the new brewery row to the target element with the ID `active_brewery_rows` or `retired_brewery_rows`.
 These steps enable the addition of breweries directly from the index page while only appending the created brewery to the list without refreshing the entire page.